 History and Characteristics

-After the Arab uprisings of 2011 manifested themselves in Oman with greater calls for democratization and social justice, the sultan removed long-serving ministers perceived as corrupt and marginally increased the prerogatives of the elected Majlis al-Shura.
-However, this fell far short of expectations that the chamber – which can question ministers but remains largely consultative – would be transformed into a legislative body.
-By retaining the prerogative of appointing the Majlis al-Dawla and dissolving the Majlis al-Shura, the sultan, as the head of the executive, has strong influence over the legislature as well.
+In 1996, Sultan Qaboos issued a decree promulgating the Basic Law that defined, for the first time, the organs and guiding principles of the state.
+The text ratified a paternalistic conception of the state, guided by the sultan, who is defined as “the symbol of national unity.”
+After the Arab uprisings of 2011 manifested in Oman with increased calls for democratization and social justice, the sultan removed long-serving ministers perceived as corrupt and marginally increased the prerogatives of the Council of Oman’s elected lower chamber, the Consultative Council (Majlis al-Shura).
+However, this fell far short of expectations that the chamber – which can question ministers but remains largely consultative and can be dissolved by the sultan – would be transformed into a legislative body.

 Political Transformation